oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Prepare the envfile

-To perorm the RAC node addition, you need to create envfile which will be mounted inside the Podman container.For the details of environment variables, refer to section 7 for node addition.
+To perorm the RAC node addition, you need to create envfile which will be mounted inside the container.For the details of environment variables, refer to section 7 for node addition.

 **Note**: If you are planing to use `RAC Storage Container` for shared storage, change following parameters in the `Parameters need to be changed` section as shown following: